Whey Protein FAQs

 How should I store whey protein powder?

-Whey protein is derived from milk, making it unsuitable for vegetarians and vegans.
+Whey protein is derived from milk, making it unsuitable for vegans.
 There are plant-based protein powders available as alternatives.

 I have a medical condition.
 Can I take whey protein?